Yuniel Dorticos

 Yuniel Dorticós Pao (born 11 March 1986) is a Cuban professional boxer.
-He is a two-time former cruiserweight world champion, having held the WBA title from 2017 to 2018 and the IBF title from 2019 to 2020.
-As of August 2022, he is ranked as the world's third best active cruiserweight by The Ring magazine and the Transnational Boxing Rankings Board, and sixth by BoxRec.
+He is a former cruiserweight world champion, having held the WBA (Regular) title from 2017 to 2018 and the IBF title from 2019 to 2020.

 Amateur career

 He placed second three times in a row at the Cuban national championships from 2005- 2007 at light-heavyweight, each time behind Yusiel Nápoles.
 In 2008 he came in third, after losing to future Olympic gold medalist Julio César La Cruz in the semifinals.
 Dorticos represented Cuba twice in the Boxing World Cup.